On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Introduction

-Theorem \ref{thm: intromain} is the culmination of the series of papers \cite{LMao4}, \cite{1401.0198} and \cite{1403.6787}.
-More precisely, the theorem can be formulated as an identity -- the Main Identity \eqref{eq: mainidentity} explicated in \S\ref{sec: firstred}, (based on \cite{1401.0198}) between integrals of Whittaker functions in the induced spaces of $\pi$ (in a local setting).
-In principle, formal manipulations using the functional equations of \cite{LMao4} reduce the identity to the results of \cite{1403.6787}.
+Theorem \ref{thm: intromain} is the culmination of the series of papers \cite{MR3220931}, \cite{1401.0198} and \cite{MR3431601}.
+More precisely, the theorem can be formulated as an identity -- the Main Identity \eqref{eq: MI'} explicated in \S\ref{sec: firstred}, (based on \cite{1401.0198}) between integrals of Whittaker functions in the induced spaces of $\pi$ (in a local setting).
+In principle, formal manipulations using the functional equations of \cite{MR3220931} reduce the identity to the results of \cite{MR3431601}.
 Such an argument was described heuristically for the case $n=1$ in \cite[\S7]{1401.0198}.
 However, making this rigorous (even in the case $n=1$ and for $\pi$ supercuspidal) seems non-trivial because the integrals only converge as iterated integrals.
 This is the main task of the present paper.

 In \S\ref{sec: firstred} we reduce the theorem to the cases where $\pi$ is tempered and satisfies some good properties.
-Here we rely on the classification result of Matringe \cite{1301.0350} on generic representations admitting a non-trivial $\GL_n\times\GL_n$-invariant functionals.
+Here we rely on the classification, due to Matringe \cite{MR3430877}, of the generic representations admitting a non-trivial $\GL_n\times\GL_n$-invariant functionals.
 We also use a globalization result (\cite[Appendix A]{1404.2909}) which is based on a result of Sakellaridis-Venkatesh \cite{1203.0039}.

 The rest of the argument is purely local.
-In \S\ref{sec: preliminary} (after the preparatory \S\ref{sec: expwhitform}) we start the manipulation of the left-hand side of the Main Identity.
+In \S\ref{sec: preliminary} we start the manipulation of the left-hand side of the Main Identity.
 It is technically important to restrict oneself to certain special sections in the induced space.
 This is possible by a nonvanishing result on the Bessel function of generic representations proved in Appendix \ref{sec: nonvanishing}.
 Another useful idea is to write the left-hand side of the Main Identity (for $W$ special) as $\Bil(W,M(\pi,\frac12)\alt{W},\frac12)$ where $\Bil(W,\d{W},s)$, $s\in\C$ is an analytic family of bilinear forms on $I(\pi,s)\times I(\d\pi,-s)$, and $M(\pi,s)$ is the intertwining operator on $I(\pi,s)$.
 This relies on results of Baruch \cite{MR2192818}, generalized to the present context in \cite{MR3021791}.